tymyrddin/red-crypt/source/docs/notes/stream.md

 Linear feedback shift registers (LFSRs) are FSRs with a linear feedback function, a function that is the XOR of some bits of the state.
 Thanks to this linearity, LFSRs can be analyzed using notions like linear complexity, finite fields, and primitive polynomials.

+The choice which bits are XORed together is essential for the period of the LFSR and thus for its cryptographic value.
+The position of the bits must be selected such to guarantee a maximal period ($2^n – 1$).
+The maximal period of an n-bit LFSR is $2^n – 1$, not $2^n$, because the all-zero state always loops on itself infinitely.

+Take the indices of the bits, from 1 for the rightmost to n for the leftmost, and write the polynomial expression $1 + X + X^2 + . . . + X^n$, where the term $X^i$ is only included if the $i$th bit is one of the bits XORed in the feedback function.
+The period is maximal if and only if that polynomial is primitive.

+To be primitive, the polynomial must be irreducible, meaning that it ca not be factorised (written as a product of smaller polynomials).

+Using an LFSR as a stream cipher is insecure.
+If $n$ is the LFSR’s bit length, an attacker needs only $n$ output bits to recover the LFSR’s initial state, allowing them to determine all previous bits and predict all future bits.
+This attack is possible because the [Berlekamp–Massey algorithm](https://berlekamp-massey-algorithm.appspot.com/) can be used to solve the equations defined by the LFSR’s mathematical structure to find not only the LFSR’s initial state but also its feedback polynomial.
+It isn't even needed to know the exact length of the LFSR; repeat the Berlekamp–Massey algorithm for all possible values of $n$ until you hit the right one.

 ## RootMe challenges

 * [LFSR - Known plaintext](../streams/lfsr.md)